scotcoin/czarblockd/docs/index.rst

-counterblockd
+czarblockd
 ==================================================

-``counterblockd`` features a full-fledged JSON RPC-based API, which services Counterwallet, as well as any 3rd party services which wish to use it.
+``czarblockd`` features a full-fledged JSON RPC-based API, which services Counterwallet, as well as any 3rd party services which wish to use it.

-``counterblockd`` provides additional services to Counterwallet beyond those offered in the API provided by ``counterpartyd``.
+``czarblockd`` provides additional services to Counterwallet beyond those offered in the API provided by ``czarpartyd``.

 Such services include: